 Epsom salts have been a staple for creating a soothing bath to wash away aches and pains.
-But there’s much more this simple salt can do.
+But there's much more this simple substance can do.

 Athlete’s foot treatment

 Podiatrists often recommend soaking your feet in an Epsom salt bath to help reduce the pain and itchiness.
 “For athlete’s foot (tinea pedis), Epsom salt soaks can be helpful and soothing due to the effects of the minerals,” says Dr. Pinker.
 “However, antifungal creams are often more effective at addressing athlete’s foot conditions than Epsom salt soaking.”
 (Check out some more natural athlete’s foot treatments.)

 Let Epsom salts cleanse some of the grimiest parts of your house.
 Mix 1 cup Epsom salts, 1/2 cup baking soda, and 1/4 cup liquid dish detergent.
 Apply to dirty, durable surfaces like shower doors and grout, and let it soak in for at least a few minutes before you scrub it away.
 (Here are some home cleaning tips straight from the Centers for Disease Control and Prevention.)

 Sprinkling Epsom salts wherever your slug issue persists can be beneficial, according to Tejas Patel, MD, a dermatologist at Reforma Dermatology in Brooklyn, New York.
 “Once the slug makes contact with the Epsom salt, it starts to lose water which causes dehydration and ultimately death,” he says.
 “Simply sprinkle Epsom salts around your plants to keep the slugs at bay.”
 (Did you know that slugs might be the key to this new medical breakthrough?)

 Itchy spot soother